Las Patronas

-Las Patronas (English: The Bosses in female) is a group of volunteer women of La Patrona community, from the town of Guadalupe in the municipality of Amatlán de los Reyes, Veracruz.
+Las Patronas (English: The Patronesses) is a group of volunteer women of La Patrona community, from the town of Guadalupe in the municipality of Amatlán de los Reyes, Veracruz.
 Since 1995 the group has provided food and assistance to migrants on their way north through Veracruz.
 Their work towards the defense of the migrant rights has earned them several awards, such as the National Human Rights Award in 2013.
 The group was nominated for the Princess of Asturias Award in 2015, after a campaign from Change.org that collected more than 50,000 signatures in support.